Murray–Darling basin: Introduced species

 Four varieties of carp were used to stock up fish dams.
 Since then they have made their way into the river systems, where they spread quite quickly.
 Human introduction, possibly by anglers using small carp illegally as live bait, has also increased their distribution.
 These fish are very mobile, breed rapidly and can survive in very shallow water and through long periods of very low dissolved oxygen content.

 Carp are a problem because they feed by sucking gravel from the riverbed and taking all the edible material off it, before returning the rest to the water.
 This stirs up all the sediment, reducing the quality of the water.
 A project for developing daughterless carp shows promise for eliminating carp from the river system.

 Cane toads have entered the upper reaches of the Darling Basin and there are several reports of individuals being found further down the system.
 Cane toads compete with native amphibians and are toxic to native carnivores.

 Phyla canescens has invaded wetlands and floodplains with heavy clay soils in the Murray–Darling Basin, to the detriment of the native vegetation; the plant does best in habitats that are inundated occasionally, although it cannot compete with the grass Paspalum distichum and the sedge Eleocharis plana in more heavily inundated sites.

 Physiography

-This area is one of the physiographic provinces of the larger East Australian Basins division, and encompasses the smaller Naracoorte Platform and Encounter Shelf physiographic sections.
+This area is one of the physiographic provinces of the larger East Australian basins division, and encompasses the smaller Naracoorte Platform and Encounter Shelf physiographic sections.

 Total water flow in the Murray–Darling Basin 1885 to the present has averaged around 24000 GL per year.
 This is the lowest rate of the world's major river systems.
-About 6.0 percent of Australia's total rainwater falls into the Basin.
+About 6.0 per cent of Australia's total rainwater falls into the Basin.
 In most years only half of this quantity reaches the sea and in dry years much less.
 Estimated total annual flows for the Basin have ranged from 5000 GL in 1902 to 57000 GL in 1956.
 Despite the magnitude of the Basin, the hydrology of the streams within it is quite varied.

 These waters are divided into four types: